Grange Lido is the only remaining seaside Lido in the north of England.

 It has stood empty since 1993 and has fallen into decline ever since.

 In 2011, a group of concerned residents formed the ‘Save Grange Lido’ campaign group to save and restore this iconic building.

 Detailed plans have recently been finalised, after engaging a specialist architect to draw up a restoration plan.

 The new plans feature a restored lido which would include a 50-meter swimming pool and another heated pool.

-Additionally, a café, gym, children’s play area and upgraded electrical services to the promenade are also being considered.
+Additionally, a café, gym, children’s play area and upgraded electrical services to the promenade have been considered.

-In 2019, SLDC reported around £2 million would be needed to make the lido site “safe, stable and accessible”.
+In 2019, SLDC reported around £2 million is needed to make the lido site “safe, stable and accessible”.

 The Lido opened in 1932 when such structures were a common feature across the country.

 It features a unique 50-metre mushroom shaped pool.

 Grange Lido consisted of a salt water pool with diving board and surrounded by a sun deck, changing rooms and an attendant room.